-- 1. The development and implementation of policies or procedures that exclude any victims from receiving safe shelter, advocacy services, counseling, and other assistance; - 2.
+- 1. The development and implementation of policies or procedures that exclude victims from receiving safe shelter, advocacy services, counseling, and other assistance based on factors not related to victim safety; - 2.
 The development and implementation of policies and procedures that compromise the confidentiality of information and privacy of persons receiving OVC-funded services; - 3.
 The development and implementation of policies and procedures that impose requirements on victims in order to receive services (e.g., receive counseling, seek civil or criminal remedies, etc.); - 4.
 The development and implementation of policies and procedures that fail to conduct safety planning with victims; - 5.
 The implementation of project designs and budgets that fail to account for the access needs of individuals with disabilities and individuals who have limited English proficiency or are Deaf or hard of hearing; and - 6.
-The establishment or enhancement of a multidisciplinary collaborative community response without developing appropriate policies regarding confidentiality and information-sharing for the members.
+The establishment or enhancement of a multidisciplinary collaborative community response without developing appropriate policies regarding confidentiality and information sharing for the members.

-Peer reviewers will be instructed to deduct points from applications that include components the peer reviewers conclude may compromise victim safety and recovery.
+Peer reviewers will be instructed to deduct points from applications that include activities listed above that may compromise victim safety and recovery.
 If funded, grantees may be required to modify their project narrative and/or budget to remove any activities that are deemed to compromise victim safety and recovery.
+The activities in the list above do not override an individual's duty to report child maltreatment as defined under state law.
+No agency should develop a policy that prohibits staff from reporting crimes to, and cooperating with, law enforcement.

-Coordinating with Law Enforcement
+Coordinating With Law Enforcement

-OVC strongly encourages all grantees to assist clients above the age of 18 in complying with reasonable requests from local, state, federal, or tribal government agencies with the authority to investigate or prosecute trafficking acts.
+OVC strongly encourages all grantees to assist clients in complying with reasonable requests from local, state, federal, or tribal government agencies with the authority to investigate or prosecute trafficking acts.
 OVC is committed to the elimination of all forms of trafficking in persons, which requires the prosecution of traffickers as a key part of a multifaceted strategy.
 Victim-centered investigations and prosecutions of traffickers reduce harm and increase safety for our communities while supporting the healing of victims.
-Minors (defined here as persons under the age of 18), whether foreign nationals or U.S. citizens, should be encouraged to comply with reasonable requests, if possible, with the understanding that the extent of reasonable cooperation depends on the age, trauma, and maturity of the victim, among other factors.